Welcome To Our Complete Guide To The Wonderful World Of The Boxer Dog.

 Bear in mind lots of Boxers in the past were bred as guard dogs, and their descendants today are still instinctively wary of strangers, which makes socialization as a puppy especially important.

-Boxer dog training
+Boxer dog training and exercise

 Boxers have a somewhat mixed reputation for discipline.